Thanaleng railway station

-Thanaleng station, also known as Dongphosy station (Ban Dong Phosy in Lao), is a railway station in Dongphosy village, Hadxayfong District, Vientiane Prefecture, Laos.
+Thanaleng station, also known as Dongphosy station (Ban Dong Phosy in Lao), is a freight railway station in Dongphosy village, Hadxayfong district, Vientiane Prefecture, Laos.
 It is 20 km east of the Lao capital city of Vientiane and 4 km north of the Lao-Thai border on the Mekong River.
-The station opened on 5 March 2009, becoming part of the first international railway link serving Laos.
-Originally intended for use as a passenger station, Lao officials have stated their intention to convert it to a rail freight terminal to provide a low-cost alternative to road freight, the main mode of transport for goods entering Thailand.
+The station opened for cross-border passenger services from Thailand on 5 March 2009, becoming part of the first international railway link serving Laos.

+All passenger services were shifted to Khamsavath railway station in 2024.
+Thanaleng station now operates as a rail freight terminal with the intention of providing low-cost alternative to road freight, the main mode of transport for goods entering Thailand.
 The station provides a connection between Vientiane and the capital cities of three other ASEAN nations: Thailand, Malaysia, and Singapore, and several major Southeast Asian ports.

 History

 On 20 March 2004, an agreement between the Thai and Lao governments was signed to extend the State Railway of Thailand's Northeastern Line from a junction just south of Nong Khai to Thanaleng, a town on the Lao side of the Mekong.
 The Thai government agreed to finance the line through a combination of grants and loans.
 The estimated cost of the Nong Khai–Thanaleng line was US$6.2 million, of which 70% was financed by Thai loans.
 Construction formally began on 19 January 2007, and test trains began running on 4 July 2008.
 Formal inauguration occurred on 5 March 2009.
 Thanaleng Station is the only station of the Bangkok–Thanaleng rail route on the Lao side of the border.
 The former terminus at Nong Khai and the spur to it was abandoned.
 Before the construction of the railway across the Friendship Bridge, passengers had to cross the Mekong by ferry.
 The remains of the former Nong Khai terminus are still present and are visible on Google Earth.